googleapis/google-cloud-python/docs/google-cloud-auth.rst

 -------------------------------

-When loading the `Application Default Credentials`_, the library will check properties of your local environment in the following order:
+When loading the `Application Default Credentials`_, the library will check for credentials in your environment by following the precedence outlined by :func:`google.auth.default`.

-#.
-Application running in Google App Engine
-#.
-JSON or PKCS12/P12 keyfile pointed to by
-   ``GOOGLE_APPLICATION_CREDENTIALS`` environment variable
-#.
-Credentials provided by the Google Cloud SDK (via ``gcloud auth login``)
-#.
-Application running in Google Compute Engine

 Explicit Credentials
 ====================